Clara Phillips: Escape and recapture

 On December 5, 1922, a jail matron discovered that Phillips' cell was empty, with bars sawed clean and an open window.
 Police questioned Armour, who denied any role in helping her escape, as well as her two sisters, Ola Weaver and Etta Mae Jackson, who said that their father had left the night before to go to a downtown hotel.
 The police theorized that Phillips fled to Mexico and sent information to authorities there.
 In April 1923, police in El Salvador spotted Phillips, and on April 23 she was arrested in Tegucigalpa, Honduras; also arrested were accomplices Etta Jackson, her sister, and Jesse Carson, a journalist who had covered her trial.
 While jailed in Honduras, she convinced a crowd of fifteen teenage boys to help her escape, but a jail warden overheard them and arrested the boys.

 Early in the morning of May 2, 1923, Phillips was transferred to Omoa Castle.
 On May 26 she was brought back to Los Angeles by Sheriff Eugene W. Biscailuz.
 It was discovered that Phillips had used Carson to obtain a saw, which she used to cut the bars, and was then lifted by Carson and two other men onto the roof of the Los Angeles jail.
 She and Carson spent five weeks in Los Angeles, then traveled through Texas and Louisiana before crossing the border into Mexico, where they met with Etta Jackson.

 Life in jail

 On June 2, 1923, guards brought Phillips back into San Quentin State Prison.
-She attempted to commit suicide by slitting her wrists, but then resolved to be a model prisoner for an early release.
-In 1926, she was allowed to temporarily leave to see her dying mother.
+She attempted to commit suicide by slitting her wrists, but then resolved to be a model prisoner for an early release.(There is no mention of this event in any California newspapers) In 1926, she asked to be allowed to temporarily leave to see her dying mother but was denied.
 In 1929, Phillips asked Governor C. C. Young to release her so she could become a good wife, but Young denied her request.

 While in prison, Phillips studied to become a dental assistant and met a convicted burglar named Thomas Price.
 In September 1932, a correctional officer intercepted a love letter from Phillips to Price, which stripped her of her visitation, library, and mail rights as well as parole, as the board denied her in 1933 and 1934 due to the letters.
 Although Armour still stood by his wife for some time, the two stopped communicating and eventually divorced.